JoepVanlier/Hackey-Trackey/README.md

 always have HT enable recording, then enable "Always Enable Recording" in the options menu.

-### The default theme is butt ugly.
+### The default theme is not my style.
 Are there any others?
 Yes, there are various themes to choose from.
 See the options menu (F11).
 ![Themes](https://i.imgur.com/wxnbQUV.png)